Faculty

 Residency: Mount Sinai Medical Center

-Dr. Webb is faculty for Emergency Medicine and provides FMR training and education in multiple clinical areas, including POCUS and acute care.
+Dr. Webb is the rotation supervisor for Emergency Medicine and provides training and education in multiple clinical areas, including POCUS and acute care.
 Dr. Webb is the Medical Director of LCHC’s Immediate Care Clinic and also takes call with the inpatient medicine team at Mt.
 Sinai and St. Anthony hospitals.

 After completing residency, Dr. Webb worked at the LBJ Tropical Medical Center in Pago Pago, American Samoa.
 He continued work in family and emergency medicine in rural Michigan while completing a diploma in Tropical Medicine and preparing for a move to Yemen.
 In Yemen, Dr. Webb led the development of an emergency department, provided medical education at a large government hospital, and ran a free clinic in an orphanage and a prison.
 Dr. Webb then moved to Egypt and served as the Associate Program Director in the Aswan Family Medicine Residency Program for five years.